-Sector Source Economic Impact Source Document Document Type Reference Department of Rural Developme nt and Land Reform Type Rural Development Plan The purpose of the Rural Development Plan is to develop a viable District Rural Development Plan for the District Municipality that will direct rural development in the municipality that ensures the continuous development and improvement of the lives of people residing in the area.
+Sector Source Document Type Economic Impact Source Document Reference Department of Rural Developme nt and Land Reform Rural Development Plan The purpose of the Rural Development Plan is to develop a viable District Rural Development Plan for the District Municipality that will direct rural development in the municipality that ensures the continuous development and improvement of the lives of people residing in the area.
 Rural Development Plan should be viewed as a sector plan of the District Municipality's SDF and a chapter on the Plan must be included in the municipal IDP.
 Another important consideration is the requisite that although the Plan will be multi-sectoral, it must align with the proposed Agri-Park in the district, while taking cognisance of the Rural Development Plan Guidelines as established by the DRDLR.
 Rural development - is defined as a process of endless variety having as its main objective the overall balanced and proportionate well-being of rural people" and which leads to a rise in the capacity of rural people to control their environment resulting from more extensive use of the benefits which ensue from such a control.
 ZFM (RURAL DEVELOPMEMT PLAN IMPLEMENTATION PLAN) Suitable for Sheep, Goat, Game Farming, Irrigation, vegetable production, tourism potential, wine and grape production, poultry production and link to Namibia.
-Eco-Tourism / Adventure Tourism potential REQUIRE Distribution Hub TTC Infrastructure - Wi-Fi Tower Small livestock handling facility Agricultural support services (basic needs) Improved infrastructure Cold storage facility Washing and sorting facility Agricultural services Irrigation services Canning facility PROJECTS Tourism Development Fresh produce outlet Hydroponics Mobile Abattoir.
-Agricultural and adventure tourism Tourism Strategy Cultural and adventure tourism Tourism Strategy Poultry production (batteries, broiler and hatchery) Agri-tourism strategy Greenhouse and seedlings Aquaponics.
-Rural Development Plan, ZFM Mgcawu Municipality March 2012 Rural Development Plan ZFM district Department of Agriculture Agri Parks Business Plans The purpose of the Agri-Park Master Business Plan is to inform the District Agri-Park Master Plan proposals regarding priority agri-park agriculture commodities and agri-processing initiatives, required facilities and services, institutional options, and way forward issues regarding planning processes and detailed feasibility analysis.
+Eco-Tourism / Adventure Tourism potential REQUIRE Distribution Hub ITC Infrastructure - Wi-Fi Tower Small livestock handling facility Agricultural support services (basic needs) Improved infrastructure Cold storage facility Storage facility Rural Development Plan, ZFM Mgcawu Municipality March 2012 Rural Development Plan ZFM district